AuroraLegacy/elements/README.md

 ## Disclaimer
 Aurora Legacy repository is intended as a place for easily-accessible Aurora Builder content (xml) files of products you already own.
 Please ensure you only access content in accordance with your local laws.

+All images are property of the respected owners and are stored for static links.

 Project's contact email: aurorabuilderlegacy@gmail.com.
 Aurora Legacy is a fan project, and isn't affiliated with the Aurora Builder or Wizards of the Coast.

 ## Other Community Driven Repositories